surveilr/.github/profile/README.md

 ### Resource Surveillance & Integration Engine (`surveilr`) for Critical Systems

-In today’s fast-paced environment, organizations in industries such as finance, energy, healthcare, pharmaceuticals, aerospace, and cybersecurity must aggregate data from multiple sources to navigate complex decision-making processes and meet stringent regulatory compliance requirements.
+Organizations in industries such as finance, energy, healthcare, pharmaceuticals, aerospace, and cybersecurity must aggregate data from multiple sources to navigate complex evidence-driven decision-making processes and meet stringent regulatory compliance requirements.

-The **Resource Surveillance & Integration Engine** -- more conveniently referred to as **`surveilr`** (pronounced "_surveiler_") -- is designed to address these challenges by providing a centralized platform for evidence surveillance and data aggregation, enabling organizations to securely collect, store, and analyze critical data from across their systems.
+The **Resource Surveillance & Integration Engine**&mdash;more conveniently referred to as **`surveilr`** (pronounced "_surveiler_")&mdash; is designed to address modern challenges by providing a centralized platform for evidence surveillance and data aggregation, enabling organizations to securely collect, analyze and audit critical evidentiary data from across their systems.

-With auditable, queryable, and machine-attestable evidence, surveilr ensures that compliance reporting and decision-making are not only streamlined but also backed by provable data. is designed to address these challenges by providing a centralized platform for evidence surveillance and data aggregation, enabling organizations to securely collect, store, and analyze critical data from across their systems.
-With auditable, queryable, and machine-attestable evidence, surveilr ensures that compliance reporting and decision-making are not only streamlined but also backed by provable data.
+**`surveilr`** is an advanced platform designed to streamline data integration across your organization, with a special focus on **evidence** data &mdash;

-**`surveilr`** is an advanced platform designed to streamline data integration across your organization, with a special focus on **evidence** data -- proving whether policies are being followed or whether systems are meeting key standards.
+proving whether policies are being followed or whether systems are meeting key standards.
 Whether you’re dealing with regulatory requirements, compliance audits, or patient data privacy, **`surveilr`** makes the complex task of managing machine attestation data much easier.